Will-So/pelapost/readme.md

 # Pelican Auto Post
 This CLI allows posting Ipython notebooks to your Pelican-powered blog.

+Note: This is not yet ready for general use.

 # Example
+Once installed and configured:

+pelapost
-./pelican_auto_post.py --tag *Nix --tag CLI  --title sqlite3 Enter the full notebook path: /Users/Will/Devel/blog_posts/sqlite3_CLI.ipynb
+>>> Enter the full notebook path:  /Users/Will/Devel/blog_posts/sqlite3_CLI.ipynb

-## Syntax after optional configuration:
-pac --tag *Nix --tag CLI  --title sqlite3
+>>> Enter the title.
+Must be unique: Working with SQLITE3
-Enter the full notebook path: /Users/Will/Devel/blog_posts/sqlite3_CLI.ipynb
+>>> Enter the tags: CLI

+The post will then be posted to your pelican blog automatically.

+# Installation:

-# Basic Configuartion
+## Basic Configuartion
 From the main script, we need to configure

 1. The `BLOG_DIR` variable.
 This is the directory where your website is located